anandprabhakar0507/html-handbook/4-The-document-heading.md

 This is the scenario that triggers the faster path to a fast loaded page, and a fast loaded JavaScript.

 > Note: the `async` attribute is similar, but in my opinion a worse option than `defer`.
-I describe why in details in the page  [https://flaviocopes.com/javascript-async-defer/](https://flaviocopes.com/javascript-async-defer/)
+I describe why, in more detail, on page  [https://flaviocopes.com/javascript-async-defer/](https://flaviocopes.com/javascript-async-defer/)

 ### The `noscript` tag